Syllabus

 Regrade Requests

 We occasionally make mistakes while grading (we're only human!).
-If you believe that you found a mistake that you would like us to correct, please submit a regrade request using instructions found on a relevant Piazza post.
-Notes:
+If you believe that you found a mistake that you would like us to correct, please submit a regrade request using the appropriate form on the course Forms page.

 • You cannot request a regrade request simply because you do not like your grade, or you think it should have been higher in general.
 Rather, regrade requests must include the specific grading error(s) that you believe you found.